-Meanwhile, the Parliament of Ghana was billed to provide Mr Amidu with all the documents covering the deal as of Monday, 14 September 2020.
+The Parliament of Ghana is billed to provide Special Prosecutor Martin Amidu with all the documents covering the Agyapa Royalties deal today, Monday, 14 September 2020.

-This followed an official request made by Mr Amidu to the legislature in that regard.
+This follows an official request made by Mr Amidu to the legislature in that regard.

 The request was pursuant to Sections 2(1) (c), 29 and 73 of the Office of the Special Prosecutor Act, 2017 (Act 959) and Regulation 31 (1) and (2) of the Office of the Special Prosecutor (Operations) Regulations, 2018 (L.I.
 2374), which mandate the office to exercise the functions and powers of prevention of corrupt activities.

 Parts of the OSP’s official request said: “This office will be concentrating on any potential of the said transaction(s) to promote and facilitate the suspected commission of corruption and corruption-related offences and advise the government accordingly”.

 The deal, meant to monetise Ghana’s gold royalties, has attracted a lot of controversy since it was passed by Parliament.

 A few days ago, the Alliance of CSOs Working on Extractive, Anti-Corruption and Good Governance called for the suspension of the deal pending further dialogue on some critical issues concerning the mineral royalties monetisation agreement.